Westminster Business Forum

 Format: DOWNLOADABLE PDF

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • approaches to industrial policy in the UK: analysing focus industries, such as advanced manufacturing, green industries, life sciences, creative industries and digital technology

-• encouraging industry development: fostering innovation and competition - attracting inward investment - support for start-ups and SMEs - regional development - industry partnerships
+• encouraging industry development: fostering innovation and competition - attracting inward investment - support for start-ups and SMEs - regional development - industry partnerships - role of the professional and financial services sectors in driving successful industrial policy

 • R&D: industrial research partnerships with universities and key institutions - effective collaborative frameworks to foster innovation and skills development - growing the talent pipeline